slsa-framework/slsa-github-generator/internal/builders/nodejs/README.md

 1 package has a verified attestation
 ```

+Note that the `npm audit signatures` command will succeed regardless of the
+presence of signatures or attestations.
+You will need to check that the output
+matches your expectations.

 ### slsa-verifier

 The `slsa-verifier` tool includes support for Node.js packages published on the